Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 <img width="806" alt="Step 10 New webhook pipeline" src="https://user-images.githubusercontent.com/126012715/236361402-f6d0b2fa-37b5-4221-be3d-275106c54c66.png">

+- Make sure to `deploy key` within the repo to link the Jenkins server to the public key.
+- This is your `pub key` from your `.ssh key-gen` use `cat name-github-key` to access the

 <h3>Step 4</h3>

 - Within the `build environment` we choose to `provide Node & npm` which is the `spata-node-app` which we configured through the plugins